CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 ---

 ## Agenda
-- Motivation to make a kubernetes cluster at home
+- Motivation to make a Kubernetes cluster at home
-- How to set up k3s on laptops
+- How to set up k3s
 - Quick overview of applications and experiences

 ---